microsoft/Windows-driver-samples/setup/devcon/README.md

 ### How DevCon works

 Running "devcon help" will provide a list of commands along with short descriptions of what each command does. "devcon help \<command\>" will give more detailed help on that command.
 The interpretation of each command is done via a dispatch table "DispatchTable" that is at the bottom of "cmds.cpp".
 Some of the commands make use of a generic device enumerator "EnumerateDevices".
 A few of these commands will work when given a remote target computer, and will also work if using the 32-bit devcon on Wow64.

 A description of some of the more interesting functions and the APIs they use follows:

 cmdClasses

-- This command demonstrates the use of [**SetupDiBuildClassInfoListEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff550911) to enumerate all device class GUID's.
+- This command demonstrates the use of [**SetupDiBuildClassInfoListEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff550911) to enumerate all device class GUIDs.
 The function [**SetupDiClassNameFromGuidEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff550950) and [**SetupDiGetClassDescriptionEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff551058) are used to obtain more information about each device class.

 cmdListClass

-- This command demonstrates the use of [**SetupDiClassGuidsFromNameEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff550941) to enumerate one or more class GUID's that match the class name.
+- This command demonstrates the use of [**SetupDiClassGuidsFromNameEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff550941) to enumerate one or more class GUIDs that match the class name.
 This command also demonstrates the use of [**SetupDiGetClassDevsEx**](http://msdn.microsoft.com/en-us/library/windows/hardware/ff551072) to list all the devices for each class GUID.

 cmdFind cmdFindAll cmdStatus